ariebovenberg/snug/README.rst

       exec_as_me(follow('octocat'))
       exec_as_bob(follow('octocat'))

-6. *Related queries*.
-Use class-based queries to create a chained API for related objects:
+6. **Related queries**.
+Use class-based queries to create an intuitively chained API for related objects:

    .. code-block:: python